 Nurses consider this in pain management as well in which only the patient’s subjective interpretation is the only basis for how extensive the treatment should be adjusted.
 Considering the hierarchy of needs by Maslow as the backbone of patient care priorities, Management had improved remarkably.
 It is the only guide that addresses self-actualization, which may be attained at different levels.

 It could be as simple as autonomy, independence, and an increased range of motion after a great trauma or surgery.
 All of which alleviates a person’s depressive state into embracing drive, a positive mindset, and willingness.
 So, this way, both physiological and psychological aspect’s needs are met.

 All in the same way, nurses are helped themselves as they give patient care.
-Many times, nurses face a lack of workforce that they had to attend to more 8 patients per shift.
-But as the Maslow’s Hierarchy of Needs gives them enlightenment in prioritization, nurses plan better which allows them to manage their time for their work while imparting quality care.
+Many times, nurses face a lack of workforce that they had to attend to more than 8 patients per shift.
+But as Maslow’s Hierarchy of Needs gives them enlightenment in prioritization, nurses plan better which allows them to manage their time for their work while imparting quality care.